ArchivasNetwork/archivas/docs/PRIVATE_NODE_SETUP.md

 ---

+## Manual Setup (Advanced)

+The following sections describe the manual snapshot export, transfer, and import process. **Most users should use the Quick Start above instead.**

-## Step 1: Export a Snapshot (On Seed Server)
+### Step 1: Export a Snapshot (On Seed Server)

 **Note**: This step is typically performed by the Archivas team on **Seed2** to create a trusted snapshot.
-Community members can use the provided snapshot files.
+Community members can use the provided snapshot files via `archivas-node bootstrap`.

 If you have access to Seed2 (or another trusted node at the latest height):